Healthy & Livable Pittsburg Collaborative

 Members of the HLPC Steering Committee

-Office of Supervisor Federal Glover, City of Pittsburg, Center for Human Development, First 5 of Contra Costa, Healthy and Active Before 5, Healthy Hearts Institute, John Muir Health, Kaiser Permanente, La Clinica de La Raza, Los Medanos Community Healthcare District, Pittsburg Unified School District and Contra Costa Health Services.
+Members of the HLPC Steering Committee include: Office of Supervisor Federal Glover, City of Pittsburg, Bike East Bay, Center for Human Development, Contra Costa Health Ministries Network, First 5 Contra Costa, Healthy and Active Before 5, Healthy Hearts Institute, John Muir Health, Kaiser Permanente, La Clinica de La Raza, Los Medanos Community Healthcare District, Pittsburg Unified School District, Wellness City Challenge, Bike East Bay, and Contra Costa Health Services.

 Healthy & Livable Pittsburg - Community Action Plan